(1) DEFINITIONS.—As used in this section, the term:

 5. An estimation of the costs and attorney’s fees of proceeding through trial.

-(4) SERVICE OF PRESUIT NOTICE AND TOLLING.—The notice of intent to initiate litigation shall be served within the time limits set forth in s.
+(4) SERVICE OF PRESUIT NOTICE AND TOLLING.—The notice of intent to initiate litigation must be served within the time limits set forth in s.
 95.11.
-However, during the 90-day period, the statute of limitations is tolled as to all potential defendants.
+However, upon mailing of the notice of intent to initiate litigation, as provided in subparagraph (2)(a)1., subparagraph (2)(a)2., or subparagraph (2)(a)3., and during the 90-day period provided in subsection (3), the statute of limitations is tolled as to all prospective defendants.
+If the notice of intent to initiate litigation is served by a process server as provided in subparagraph (2)(a)4., the statute of limitations is tolled upon the process server’s first attempt to serve the prospective defendant and continues during the 90-day period as to all prospective defendants.
 Upon stipulation by the parties, the 90-day period may be extended and the statute of limitations is tolled during any such extension.
 Upon receiving notice of termination of negotiations in an extended period, the claimant shall have 60 days or the remainder of the period of the statute of limitations, whichever is greater, within which to file suit.
+As used in this section, the terms “prospective” and “potential” are interchangeable.
 (5) DISCOVERY AND ADMISSIBILITY.—A statement, discussion, written document, report, or other work product generated by the presuit screening process is not discoverable or admissible in any civil action for any purpose by the opposing party.
 All participants, including, but not limited to, physicians, investigators, witnesses, and employees or associates of the defendant, are immune from civil liability arising from participation in the presuit screening process.
 This subsection does not prevent a physician licensed under chapter 458 or chapter 459 or a dentist licensed under chapter 466 who submits a verified written expert medical opinion from being subject to denial of a license or disciplinary action under s.
 458.331(1)(oo), s.
 459.015(1)(qq), or s.
 466.028(1)(ll).
 (6) INFORMAL DISCOVERY.—

 (a) Upon receipt by a prospective defendant of a notice of claim, the parties shall make discoverable information available without formal discovery.
 Failure to do so is grounds for dismissal of claims or defenses ultimately asserted.